wesnoth/constitution/Project-Constitution.md

 **Article 4.** The Battle for Wesnoth Project has a Development Team comprised of volunteers dedicated to the betterment of the game.

-> **Rationale:** Re-stating the volunteer-driven nature of the Project is paramount to settling any disputes surrounding people's responsibilities within the Project, but it's equally important to remind people that their ultimate purpose is the betterment of Wesnoth and not aimless production of code for their own goals.
+> **Rationale:** Re-stating the volunteer-driven nature of the Project is paramount to settling any potential disputes surrounding people's responsibilities within the Project, but it is equally important to remind people that their ultimate purpose is the betterment of Wesnoth and not the aimless production of code for their own goals.

 **Article 5.** Members of the Development Team have write access to the version control system repositories managed by the Project, as well as privileged access to their associated issue trackers.
 Persons eligible to become members of the Development Team are either: a) contributors who have either made at least three non-trivial contributions of code, graphics, sounds, music, or other resources used by the Project's product; b) contributors who perform housekeeping contributions or tasks at any level in a consistent and regular fashion; c) persons who on behalf of the Project run and manage computer systems used to support the Project's operations and its product; d) individuals appointed by the Wesnoth, Inc. Board to perform one or more specific roles that necessitate write access to the Version Control System repository or repositories.

 Active developers are understood to be members of the Development Team who have produced tangible output under the terms of points (a) or (b) above at least once every three months within the last 12 calendar months, and have no stated reasons to be considered inactive or intent to become inactive within the next 12 months.

-> **Rationale:** In order to guarantee order in future decision-making, it must be made clear to all who qualifies as member of the Development Team.
+> **Rationale:** In order to guarantee order in future decision-making, it must be made clear to all who qualifies as a member of the Development Team.
 It is equally important to grant Wesnoth's financial backer the ability to appoint new members of the Development Team for any purposes deemed crucial to the company and the Project's operations, such as iOS port development.

 **Article 6.** The Battle for Wesnoth Project has a Wesnoth.org Staff Team which is a subset of the Development Team.
 It shall be exclusively comprised of persons considered under point (c) in the preceding article, or persons appointed by the Wesnoth, Inc. Board as per point (d) to perform the same functions.

-> **Rationale:** Wesnoth.org staff tend to take a background role most of the time but there's situations where their action or vote may be required, optional, unnecessary, or undesirable, therefore their existence must be defined in order to legitimize any such provisions.
+> **Rationale:** Wesnoth.org staff tend to take a background role most of the time but there are situations where their action or vote may be required, optional, unnecessary, or undesirable, therefore their existence must be defined in order to legitimize any such provisions.

 **Article 7.** There shall be a Project Council, led by the Project Manager, presiding over the Development Team.
 The Project Council is also comprised of the Community Manager, the Release Team, and the Maintainers.